 d.
-Work Contracted Directly with the Institutions and Agencies forwarded by the presidents of the institutions to the Finance Committee and the Board's executive director.
+Work Contracted Directly with the Institutions and Agencies

+All National Collegiate Athletic Association (NCAA) and National Association of Intercollegiate Athletics (NAIA) audits and agreed-upon procedures reports shall be forwarded by the presidents-chief executive officer of the institutions to the Finance Committee and the Board's executive director.
 All other external audit reports for work contracted directly with the institutions and agencies shall be forwarded to the Board's executive director by the institutions.